UT-ADL/autoware_mini_practice/practice_4/README.md

 ## 4. Clear the path when the goal has been reached

 As we saw at the end of the previous task, the ego vehicle continued to drive with some chaotic behaviour after reaching the end of the path.
-Additionally, the path is kept although we have reached the destination.
-In this task, you should add functionality that will clear the path (publish empty path) once the destination has been reached.
+Additionally, the path is kept even though we have reached the destination.
+In this task, you should add functionality that will clear the path (publish an empty path) once the destination has been reached.

 Publishing an empty path will cause problems for the follower, so you will need to update it.

 ##### Instructions

 1. There is a parameter in planning.yaml called `distance_to_goal_limit` - add getting it to the node.
-2. Use it to clear the path (publish empty path - empty list of waypoints) when the car is within that distance of the goal point.
+2. Use it to clear the path (publish an empty path - empty list of waypoints) when the car is within that distance of the goal point.
    - Choose the correct callback to place it.
    - Assumes that the goal point is stored
-3. Add a loginfo message that the goal has been reached when it happens and the path has been cleared.
+3. Add a loginfo message that the goal has been reached when it happens, and the path has been cleared.
 4. run `roslaunch autoware_mini_practice_solutions practice_4.launch lanelet2_map_name:=tartu_large.osm` - see what happens when the goal has been reached - observe the console output.
    - Make sure that your follower can handle an empty path message if it couldn't previously
-   - When empty path is received you need to stop the car and the only option is to use `vehicle_cmd`
+   - When an empty path is received, you need to stop the car, and the only option is to use `vehicle_cmd`
    - What should be published to the vehicle_cmd that will make a vehicle come to a stop?

 ##### Validation
 * run `roslaunch autoware_mini_practice_solutions practice_4.launch lanelet2_map_name:=tartu_large.osm`
 * Everything should run without errors.
-* When the car approaches the end of the path, there should be a log info message (goal reached) and the path should be cleared, and the vehicle should gradually come to a complete stop.
+* When the car approaches the end of the path, there should be a log info message (goal reached), and the path should be cleared, and the vehicle should gradually come to a complete stop.
 It can't stop immediately because there are deceleration limits in the `bicycle_simulator`, so it will still drive past the goal point.
 Stopping at the correct place just before the path ends will be solved in the local planner.

 ## 5. One more thing

-Most probably you have noticed that the path end and goal point are not in sync.
-The problem starts when we use `findNearest()` to get the closest lanelet to the goal point, it returns the whole lanelet, and if the goal point is somewhere in the middle of the lanelet, then that is where the discrepancy comes from.
+You may have noticed that the path end and goal point are not in sync.
+The problem starts when we use `findNearest()` to get the closest lanelet to the goal point.
+It returns the whole lanelet, and if the goal point is somewhere in the middle of the lanelet, then that is where the discrepancy comes from.

 The following example illustrates the issue:
 * run: `roslaunch autoware_mini_practice_solutions practice_4.launch lanelet2_map_name:=tartu_large.osm`
-   - set the start location
+   - Set the start location
-   - set the goal point
+   - Set the goal point
    - Observe how the path is drawn and when it is cleared

 ![path_vs_goal](images/path_vs_goal.png)

 * We want to have the path end and goal point in the exact same location, because
-   - later, when the local planner takes care of stopping at the path end, it does not have the information about the user-selected goal point, so for the local planner the goal point is at the end of the path (last waypoint)
+   - Later, when the local planner takes care of stopping at the path end, it does not have the information about the user-selected goal point, so for the local planner, the goal point is at the end of the path (last waypoint)
-   - The global planner knows the goal point entered by the user and uses this for path end check.
+   - The global planner knows the goal point entered by the user and uses this for the path end check.
 And that is the source of confusion.

 This needs to be solved - we need to sync them.